swcarpentry/git-novice/03-changes.md

 Author: Vlad Dracula <vlad@tran.sylvan.ia>
 Date:   Thu Aug 22 09:51:46 2013 -0400

-    Start notes on Mars as a base
+    Start notes about my experience at the workshop
 ~~~

 `git log` lists all revisions  made to a repository in reverse chronological order.